The Hijab (Head Scarf)

 Unfortunately, in a lot of cases what non-Muslims know most about Islam is the niqab, terrorism, and the Middle East conflict.

 For these reasons, some scholars have asked Muslim women to refrain from wearing the niqab in the west because it can lead to harassment for them and act as a barrier to inviting people into the true Islam (not the one portrayed by the media).
-Muslim women who refuse to hear the call of the scholars and choose to wear the niqab should keep in mind that they are the ambassadors of Islam in the west.
+Muslim women who refuse to hear the call of the scholars and choose to wear the niqab should keep in mind that they are the ambassadors of Islam in the west and the Niqab is not the best example.

-The prophet Muhammad (pbuh) said: The women during the state of Ihram are not to cover their faces, nor to wear gloves.”
+The Prophet Muhammad (pbuh) said: “Women in the state of Ihram are not to cover their faces, nor to wear gloves.”
 (Sahih al-Bukhari, Book 25, Hadith 1; Sahih Muslim, Book 7, Hadith 2845).